Zweihander-Main/kindle-highlights-to-org/README.md

   :after org-roam
   :defer t)
 ```
-2. Position your cursor in an org file where you want the data inserted (tree will be inserted relative to current heading).
+2. Position your cursor in an org buffer where you want the data inserted (tree will be inserted relative to current heading).
 3. Call `(kindle-highlights-to-org)` and select your `My Clippings.txt` file, usually located in the `/documents` folder of your USB-connected Kindle.

 Note that the original file isn't modified and the tree will be built from scratch every time so it may be worth deleting it to force a new file to be created after you've pulled the data.